robfatland/greenandblack/index.md

-## Wait: How is this nice format built?
+## Nice format!
+What's your secret?

+First: This is about retro-customizing your UNIX working environment, not 'nice formatting'... but ok:

-I used a **gh-pages** as a separate branch from **main**.
-A jekyll template gives us nicer documentation.
+I used the **gh-pages** service; which involves using a separate branch from the default **main**.
-The nice view is [here](https://robfatland.github.io/greenandblack/).
-But how???
+**gh-pages** uses a jekyll template for nicer-looking documentation.
+This is published [here](https://robfatland.github.io/greenandblack/) and here are the steps:

-- To start: Create some repository.
-This one is **greenandblack**
+- Create some repository, like this **greenandblack** one, on GitHub
-- Github --> repo --> Settings --> **pages** tab on the left.
-Choose a theme
+- Menus: Github --> repo --> Settings --> **pages** tab on the left, then choose a *theme*
-- Switch to the `gh-pages` branch (from `main`: use the chooser
+- Switch to the `gh-pages` branch (from `main`: use the chooser)
-- Edit file `index.md`
+- Edit the file `index.md`.
+That becomes what you see... like these words

-Uh oh... months have gone by...
-'How did I set this up?
-How do I change it?'
+Uh oh... several months have gone by...
+I forgot everything!
+How did I set this up?
+More important, how do I edit it?

-- Find the branch chooser and switch to gh-pages
+- Find the branch chooser for the repo and use it to switch to the gh-pages branch
-- Voila the `index.md` file appears
+- There is the `index.md` file: Edit it!
-- Edit!
 Commit!
+Go check the website: https://**organization**.github.io/**repo**
+- In this case that is https://robfatland.github.org/greenandblack
-- The new version may be slow to appear... refresh!
+    - An edited version may be slow to appear... refresh!

 ## Just make it green and black

+Ok back to the purpose here.
 This repository concerns:

 - working on a PC peering into another machine via an...
 - ...installed Ubuntu (Debian) Linux bash shell
-- ...where I am very unhappy with nauseating color-coded text
+- ...where the author is very unhappy about nauseating colorized text
-- ...that assert whilst I am using both **bash** and **vi**
+- ...that appears both in the **bash** shell and the **vi** editor
-- ...with the addition of an "helpful" (stupid) prompt
+- ...including a "helpful" (stupid) prompt
-- ...I wonder how much effort to get simple green on black
+- ...and all I want is simple green on black

 This personal bias was acquired by the author in the mid 1980s.
+Because Curtis Ling is cool, even if he is late for rehearsal.

-There is nothing tricky here; I just got tired of looking it up all the time.
+There is nothing tricky here; I just got tired of looking this up all the time.

-### bash:
+### fixing **bash**

+Again this is an Ubuntu bash shell installed on a Windows PC.
+Ubuntu is Linux, and that means UNIX.

-(1) In the top window bar right click, select Properties, and set Color to green on black, increase font size, etcetera
+(1) Run the Ubuntu bash shell and from the top window bar: Right click, select Properties, and set Color to green on black (2) Increase font size and adjust whatever else you like

-We are not done because by default color support is enabled.
-To see this type `ls -al`.
+We are not done: Color support is still enabled.
+For example, type `ls -al`.

 (2) Comment out these lines in `.bashrc`

 ```
 # enable color support of ls and also add handy aliases